scalanlp/junto/README.md

 $ junto config simple_config
 ```

 Please look into the `examples/simple/simple_config` file for various options available.
-Sample (dummy) data is made available in the  examples/simple/data directory.
+Sample (dummy) data is made available in the `examples/simple/data` directory.

-A more extensive example on prepositional phrase attachment is in `examples/ppa`.
-See the README in that directory for more details.
+A more extensive example on prepositional phrase attachment is in `src/test/scala/junto/prepattach.scala`.
+Look at that file for an example of using Junto as an API to construct a graph and run label propagation.

 ## Hadoop

 If you are interested in trying out the Hadoop implementations, then please look into `examples/hadoop/README`.

 ## Getting help

 Documentation is admittedly thin.
 If you get stuck, you can get help by posting questions to [the junto-open group](http://groups.google.com/group/junto-open).